ahsanu123/ams/README.md

 </p>

  <img alt="licence" src="./docs/ams-logo.svg">

 # 🥔 Introduction

-Ampas Management System (AMS) is a personal project designed to streamline and manage the selling process of soybean dregs (ampas).
-It simplifies daily operations by providing an efficient way to track sales and manage records.
+Ampas Management System (AMS) is a personal project built to streamline and manage the selling process of soybean dregs (ampas).
+It simplifies daily operations by providing an efficient way to track sales and manage records, making day-to-day management easier and more organized.

-AMS is a desktop application built with Tauri, leveraging its lightweight, secure, and cross-platform capabilities for an optimal native experience.
-The frontend is developed using React Router v7 as a framework, utilizing its modern routing and data APIs for a clean, maintainable client-side architecture—without the complexity of server-side rendering (SSR).
+AMS is designed as a desktop application powered by Tauri, offering a lightweight, secure, and cross-platform native experience.
+To accelerate development, the project is structured into three separate modules:

-On the backend, AMS uses:

-- 🚒 Diesel, a type-safe and efficient query builder for Rust.
+- Shared – Common data models, utilities, and types used across the system.
+- API – A standalone backend service that can be developed and tested independently.
+- Tauri – The desktop shell that packages the frontend and backend into a native app.

+This modular setup allows frontend development to be done directly in the browser—interacting with the API via fetch—without needing to recompile Tauri for every change, significantly improving iteration speed.

+### 🩼 Tech Stack

+- 🐟 SeaORM – A modern, async ORM for Rust that simplifies database operations while maintaining type safety.
-- 🐟 Sea-query, providing flexible and easy-to-manage database migrations.
+- 🌊 SeaQuery – Flexible and maintainable database migration management.
-- 🩹 React Router V7, modern routing with Suspense Feature.
+- ⚛️ React Router v7 – Provides modern routing, data APIs, and the Suspense feature for a clean, maintainable frontend architecture.

+ ### 🎯 Goal

-The goal of AMS is to deliver a simple, fast, and reliable system tailored for personal use in managing the daily sales operations of soybean dregs.
+The goal of AMS is to deliver a simple, fast, and reliable system tailored for personal use, focused on managing and tracking the daily sales operations of soybean dregs efficiently in limited resource device.

 ## 🌳 Project Log